The American Revolution

 The Federal government regarded the secessions as illegal, and the Civil War resulted (1861-5).

-The war brought successes and failures to both sides until the sheer weight of numbers and industrial strength tipped the balance decisively in the Union’s favour.
+The war brought successes and failures to both sides until the sheer weight of numbers and industrial strength tipped the balance decisively in the Union’s favor.

 Well over 600,000 American soldiers were killed, making it by far the worst conflict in US history.
 The South’s economy was ruined.
 Slavery was abolished (outlawed in the North in 1863 by the Emancipation Proclamation, and throughout the country on the North’s victory in 1865 by the 13th Amendment of the Constitution; two further amendments, the 14th and 15th, gave former slaves citizenship and the vote ).
 Almost four million slaves were freed.